UPPMAX/UPPMAX-documentation/docs/software/singularity.md

 # Singularity User Guide

-Singularity [www.sylabs.io/docs](https://www.sylabs.io/docs) provide tools for running containters that are more suitable to traditional HPC environments when some other tools such as Docker or lxc.
+Singularity [www.sylabs.io/docs](https://www.sylabs.io/docs) provide tools for running containers that are more suitable to traditional HPC environments when some other tools such as Docker or lxc.
 These containers can be portable and could be run both on your desktop machine and our clusters.

-One of the ways in which Singularity is more suitable for HPC is that it very actively restricts permissions so that you do not gain access to addtitional resources while inside the container.
+One of the ways in which Singularity is more suitable for HPC is that it very actively restricts permissions so that you do not gain access to additional resources while inside the container.
 One consequence of this is that some common tools like ping or sudo do not work when run within a container (as a regular user).

 Singularity is installed and usable to run custom container images on the clusters bianca and rackham.